antontsv/task-service/README.md

-# task-service
+# Task microservice

-Simple REST service to keep track of tasks
+Simple REST service to keep track of tasks.

+Provides an API interface to create, update, list and delete tasks.